manhtuando97/CoReA/README.md

 - scheme: a string represents the selection scheme in Step 1-2 of *CoReA*: "I/S"/"random" for CI/CS and Random, respectively.
 - rank: a string represents the scoring method in Step 2 of *CoReA*: "main"/"mrkc"/"random" for the Core Influence-Strength (as of our method), MRKC, and Random, respectively.
 - budget: an integer represents the budget.
+- batch_size: an integer represents the batch size.

-For example: java main contact-high-school 327 1/I 0 random random 10
+For example: java main contact-high-school 327 1/I 0 random random 10 2

-This code finds 10 augmented hyperedges for the 'contact-high-school' dataset: tie-breaking T in Step 1-1 is 1/CI, the degeneracy in Step 1-2 is waived, the selection step in Step 1-2 is Random, the scoring method in Step 2 is Random.
+This code finds 10 augmented hyperedges, batch size 2, for the 'contact-high-school' dataset: tie-breaking T in Step 1-1 is 1/CI, the degeneracy in Step 1-2 is waived, the selection step in Step 1-2 is Random, the scoring method in Step 2 is Random.

-The augmented hyperedges are recorded in 'Hypergraph', with the name of the file as "email-Enron-1I-0-IS-random-10.txt", representing the dataset and the experiment configurations.
+The augmented hyperedges are recorded in 'Results', with the name of the file as "contact-high-school-1I-0-random-random-10-2.txt", representing the dataset and the experiment configurations.